terrytaylorbonn/terrytaylorbonn.github.io/index.md

 <!--  *The number of [(4) Agentic AI](/agentic-ai/) jobs will skyrocket in the near future* <br>
 <img src="/assets/agentic_economy.png" alt="drones" width="75%">

-The ZiptieAI team includes myself and several AI colleagues (ChatGPT, Codex, Claude, Cursor, etc). -->
+The ZiptieAI team includes myself and several AI colleagues (ChatGPT, Codex, Claude, Cursor, etc).
+- [ZiptieAI History](/history/).
+How the ZiptieAI project has evolved.

+-->

 <br>